-Advanced imaging following acute trauma is indicated in patients with new focal neurological abnormalities or abnormalities that remain unexplained by CT.
-Postconcussive syndrome (PCS) refers to a constellation of nonfocal neurological signs or symptoms (examples include headache, nausea, fatigue, blurred visision, memory, emotional and executive dysfunction) that persist following mild traumatic brain injury (mTBI).
-There is no consensus on the use of advanced imaging post-concussion in either adult or pediatric patients,59 although the diagnostic yield of clinically significant findings is very low60 and imaging is not routinely recommended but is reserved for atypical cases when an intracranial lesion is suspected.61-63
+Advanced imaging for subacute or chronic trauma is indicated in patients with cognitive or neurologic deficit(s).
+[ADD REF].
+Postconcussive syndrome (PCS) refers to a constellation of nonfocal neurological signs or symptoms (examples include headache, nausea, fatigue, blurred vision, memory, emotional and executive dysfunction) that persist following mild traumatic brain injury (mTBI).
+There is no consensus on the use of advanced imaging post-concussion in either adult or pediatric patients, although the diagnostic yield of clinically significant findings is very low and imaging is not routinely recommended but is reserved for atypical cases when an intracranial lesion is suspected.63-65